AppDaemon/appdaemon/docs/APPGUIDE.rst

 Plugin Reloads
 --------------

 When a plugin reloads e.g. due to the underlying system restarting, or a network issue, AppDaemon's default assumption is that all apps could potentially be dependant on that system, and it will force a restart of every app.
 It is possible to modify this behavior at the individual app level, using the ``plugin`` parameter in apps.yaml.
-To force the app to reload when a specific plugin or list of plugins restarts will force the app to reload after the restart.
+Specifying a specific plugin or list of plugins will force the app to reload after the named plugin restarts.

 For a simple AppDaemon install, the appdaemon.yaml file might look something like this: